You’re about to have a total knee or hip replacement at a same-day surgical center. Hooray!

 Expect your therapist to ask you questions like: Do you have stairs?
 How many?
 Is there a railing?
 What type of shower or tub do you have, and how high is the ledge?
 Are there grab bars to hold?

-Do a check around your house and see if you have any particular questions about how to move about in your home environment after your surgery.
+Check around your house and see if you have any particular questions about how to move about in your home environment after your surgery.
 Be thorough.

 What to Bring